My Plantiful Cooking

 ❔Commonly asked questions

-Why did my flapjack fall apart?
+Why is my flapjack crumbly?

 Sliced tray of flapjacks arranged on a creased parchment paper.